1990 United Nations Security Council election

 The 1990 United Nations Security Council election was held on 1 November 1990 during the Forty-fifth session of the United Nations General Assembly, held at United Nations Headquarters in New York City.
 The General Assembly elected Austria, Belgium, Ecuador, India, and Zimbabwe, as the five new non-permanent members of the UN Security Council for two-year mandates commencing on 1 January 1991.

 Rules

-The Security Council has 15 seats, filled by five permanent members and ten non-permanent members.
-Each year, half of the non-permanent members are elected for two-year terms.
+The United Nations Security Council consists of 15 members: five permanent members and ten non-permanent members.
+Each year, five non-permanent members are elected to serve two-year terms, ensuring that half of the non-permanent seats are renewed annually..
 A sitting member may not immediately run for re-election.

 In accordance with the rules whereby the ten non-permanent UNSC seats rotate among the various regional blocs into which UN member states traditionally divide themselves for voting and representation purposes, the five available seats are allocated as follows: